 The physical layer in ROBO SDDC contains the compute, storage, and network resources in your data center.

-The compute, storage and network resources are organized in pods.
+The compute, storage and network resources are organized in workload domains.
 The physical layer also includes the physical network infrastructure, and storage setup.

-This VMware Validated Design uses the following types of pods:
+This VMware Validated Design uses the following types of clusters:

-Virtual machines to manage the SDDC such as vCenter Server, NSX Manager, vRealize Automation, vRealize Log Insight, vRealize Operations Manager and vSphere Data Protection.
+Virtual machines to manage the SDDC such as vCenter Server, NSX Manager, vRealize Automation, vRealize Log Insight and vRealize Operations Manager.

 Virtual machines running business applications that support varying Service Level Agreements (SLAs).

-This VMware Validated Design uses a Layer 3 leaf-and-spine network architecture.
+This VMware Validated Design uses a Layer 3 network architecture.

-A leaf switch is typically located inside a rack and provides network access to the servers inside that rack.
-Leaf switches are also called Top of Rack (ToR) switches.
+A Top of Rack (ToR) switch is typically located inside a rack and provides network access to the servers inside that rack.

-A spine switch is in the spine layer and provides connectivity between racks.
-Links between spine switches are typically not required.
-If a link failure between a spine switch and a leaf switch occurs, the routing protocol ensures that no traffic is sent to the spine switch that has lost connectivity.
+An inter-rack switch at the aggregation layer provides connectivity between racks.
+Links between inter-rack switches are typically not required.
+If a link failure between an inter-rack switch and a ToR switch occurs, the routing protocol ensures that no traffic is sent to the inter-rack switch that has lost connectivity.

 Regions, Hubs and ROBO Sites

 A hub is the centralized provisioning and monitoring components of the SDDC.
-A hub can be dedicated to ROBO sites (depending on the number of remote office connections required) or a part of the VMware Validated Design for Software-Defined Data Center.
-In either case, the hub has the capability for fail over between regions in the event of a disaster.
+A hub can be dedicated to ROBO sites according to the number of remote office connections required or be a part of the VMware Validated Design for Software-Defined Data Center.
+In either case, the hub has the capability for failover between regions in the event of a disaster.